 - 1. On or before the close of the drop/add period the class will be dropped without being recorded on the student's transcript and tuition will not be charged. - 2.
 Following the first week of the mid-quarter and before the third Friday of the midquarter students will receive a W/WD on their transcript.
-The student's grade point average will not be affected, the credits will be counted as cumulative credits attempted and tuition will continue to reflect the tuition billed at the close of the drop/add period

-3. Following the third week of the mid-quarter students will receive an F/FA for any classes dropped.
-The student's grade point average will be affected, the credits will be counted as cumulative credits attempted, and tuition will continue to reflect the tuition billed at the close of the drop/add period.
+The student's grade point average will not be effected, the credits will be counted as cumulative credits attempted and tuition will continue to reflect the tuition billed at the close of the drop/add period. - 3.
+Following the third week of the mid-quarter students will receive an F/FA for any classes dropped.
+The student's grade point average will be effected, the credits will be counted as cumulative credits attempted, and tuition will continue to reflect the tuition billed at the close of the drop/add period.

-Students who fail to notify the College that they wish to withdraw from a class are still scheduled in the class, the credits for all courses will be counted as cumulative credits attempted, and tuition will continue to reflect the tuition billed at the close of the drop/add opportunity to earn college credit through Rasmussen College's Early Start Program.
-The Early Start Program is a great way for high school students to experience college while still supported by high school staff and mentors, try a course that may not be offered at the high school, or explore a possible future career by taking an introductory course.
+Students who fail to notify the College that they wish to withdraw from a class are still scheduled in the class and the credits for all courses will be counted as cumulative credits attempted and tuition will continue to reflect the tuition billed at the close of the drop/add

-Rasmussen College Early Start Program High School juniors and seniors have the
+Rasmussen College Early Start Program